On this page:

 Will drivers still be able to pull over?

 While we don’t encourage people to pull over on a state highway there will still be gaps in the barrier, especially around driveways, if you do need to pull over completely in an emergency.

 Where side barriers are put in this will mean there are some places where you can’t pull completely off the road.

-Overall, the sealed road shoulder will be wider than it was before so you’ll have more space to recover if you make a mistake, or need to pull over in an emergency.
+Overall, the sealed road shoulder will be wider than it was before so you will have more space to recover if you make a mistake or need to pull over in an emergency.

 Cars will usually be able to pull onto the shoulder beside the safety barrier.
 Road safety barriers may prevent some wide vehicles from pulling off completely so there are regular gaps in the side barriers, usually every 400-500m where possible, as well as at intersections and driveways.

 Vehicles wanting to pass slower traffic will need to wait until the slower vehicle can pull over into a gap in the side barrier.
 While this may require some patience and understanding, it makes the road safer for everyone.